 There has been a lot of recent building activity in the Divisadero area and we've now got some great little overlooks, paved canyon rim trails and of course the new Cable Car at the midway point between Divisadero train station and the Posada Barrancas train station.

 Eventually, the Cable Car will have another extension on it that takes one to the very bottom of the Copper Canyon.
 In the future, there are also plans for hotels, restaurants, pools and biking tracks at the bottom of the canyon as well.
 Right now though you'll find two Cable Cars that can descend to the mesa below in about 8 minutes.
-There are also many zip lines in the area with the number 5 line being one of the longest in all of Mexico.

-The entire zip line circuit covers 5 kilometers and the zip lines themselves run 4,100 meters long (4 kilometers) with heights as much as 400 meters off the ground and speeds up to 110 kilometers per hour.
+The entire traditional zip line circuit covers 5 kilometers and the zip lines themselves run 4,100 meters long (4 kilometers) with heights as much as 400 meters off the ground and speeds up to 110 kilometers per hour.

 These 7 Zip Lines, combined with the Via Ferrata track where you can walk over several suspension bridges, climb and decend some rock walls and a small section where you swing out from one wall to another over a crevice will really get your blood pumping!
 The zip line, cable car and via ferrata 'tour' take about 3 hours but you can do the zip line tour and ride the cable car back up in about an hour if you are in a small group.
 If the group is large, it can take more like 2-3 hours.